mhannum72/mylunch/README.md

 todo
 ====

-* When the long picture is the last one, addpicture stops working (?) - it looks like the new picture isn't being added ..
+* More important: add a calendar.
+Allow people to select the mealdate via the calendar.

-* Keep the height from being displayed ..
+* Should I animate to the new size?
+I will try this ..

-* BUG: elm.maxheight is not being set correctly
+* Maybe add a background design to the carousel so that the large-to-small picture affect will be softened ..

-* Animate the resizing of the carousel
+* Animate the resizing of the carousel maybe (not sure if this is a priority)

 * There's still a lingering bug with the nomeal display picture on the grid- pic page.